joaofazolo/boca-docker/README.md

 * **Volumes:** demonstrates how to store data outside the database container, so that the state of the application persists even after the container stops.
 See documentation [here](tests/volumes/README.md).

-* **Migrations:** illustrates how to backup and restore BOCA's database to facilitate migration from one PostgreSQL container to another.
+* **Migrations:** illustrates how to backup and restore BOCA's database to facilitate migration from one _boca-docker_ instance to another.
 See documentation [here](tests/migrations/README.md).

 * **Healthcheck:** allows a check to be configured in order to determine whether or not the PostgreSQL container is "healthy."
 This is a particularly neat use case given that the other services depend on that to work.
 See documentation [here](tests/healthcheck/README.md).